NLCR/CZIDLO/README.md

 Apache is thought to be more secure than Tomcat because of its wider usage.
 Also there are some API operations, that require SSL.

-If you wont to use API for automated access (authorized operations like data imports) you need to establish HTTPS somehow.
+If you want to use API for automated access (authorized operations like data imports) you need to establish HTTPS somehow.

 ###########